 Review Home Oxygen Concentrators with High Oxygen Flow

-High Flow Oxygen Concentrators, for the purposes of this review, are designed to provide continuous oxygen flow from 6 to 10 liters per minute (LPM).
+High Flow Oxygen Concentrators provide continuous oxygen flow from 6 to 10 liters per minute (LPM).
 These oxygen machines are significantly larger than the 5 Liter Oxygen Machines and often produce twice the amount of concentrated oxygen.
-Oxygen patients requiring high flow oxygen for home therapy, require high flow nasal cannula and high flow oxygen tubing that can accommodate 6 to 15 liters per minute.
+Oxygen patients that need high flow oxygen, also require high flow nasal cannula and oxygen tubing that can accommodate 6 to 15 liters per minute.
 Often, high flow oxygen therapy requires humidification to offset the tendency to dry-out the airway passages with large volumes of oxygen.
-Migrating from 5 liter oxygen machines to the full sized 10 liter oxygen concentrators requires upgrading all of the oxygen equipment you may have been accustomed to using.
-Closer supervision by your physician is also merited due to the greater difficulty in breathing from the increased pressure from greater oxygen flow.
+Migrating from 5-liter oxygen machines to the full-sized 10-liter oxygen concentrators requires upgrading all of the oxygen equipment you may have been accustomed to using.
+This upgrade also merits closer supervision by your physician due to the greater difficulty in breathing from the increased pressure from higher oxygen flows.
 At the bottom of this page are links to research studies regarding High-Flow Oxygen Therapy.
 Some of these studies refer to flows in excess of 30 LPM which would not be suitable for home oxygen therapy but provide valuable information for understanding high flow oxygen.

-- Home Oxygen Concentrator Rankings - compares the top ten home oxygen concentrators with 5 liters of oxygen ouput.
+- Home Oxygen Concentrator Rankings - compares the top ten home oxygen concentrators with 5 liters of oxygen output.

 - Portable Oxygen Concentrator Comparison - compares the top portable oxygen machines on the market in a side-by-side chart.

-- Ranking the Continuous/Pulse Flow Portable Concentrators - rank orders the top concentrators that offer pulse and continuous flow oxygen.
+- Ranking the Continuous/Pulse Flow Portable Concentrators - rates the top concentrators that offer pulse and continuous flow oxygen.

-Large oxygen concentrators that offer high-flows are going to use more power to operate than standard home oxygen concentrators.
-In an age of rising utility rates, finding a high-flow oxygen concentrator that is economical to operate is important to many oxygen patients, particularly since many high-flow oxygen therapy patients run their machines 24/7.
-The AirSep NewLife Intensity 8 uses the least amount of power to operate, averaging 410 watts an hour.
-The Platinum 10 Oxygen Concentrator from Invacare is the lowest power consumer amoung the 10 liter machines.
-The home oxygen concentrator with the highest power consumption is the Respironics Millennium M10, requiring an average of 600 watts an hour.
+Large oxygen machines that offer high-flows are going to use more power to operate than standard size home oxygen concentrators.
+In an age of rising utility rates, finding a high-flow oxygen concentrator that is economical to function is essential to many oxygen patients.
+Many high-flow oxygen therapy patients run their machines 24/7 and are on a fixed budget.

-The national average for the cost of a kilowatt per hour (KWH) is 0.1256 cents.
-States with high costs for electrical power like New York at 0.1996, Connecticut at 0.1789, Vermont at 0.1713 and California at 0.1632 will require significantly more power costs than the national average.
-(Source: Edison Electric Institute, June 2014, Typical Bills and Average Rates Report)
+The national average for the cost of a kilowatt per hour (KWH) is 0.1327 cents.
+States with high prices for electrical power like Hawaii at 0.3142, Alaska at 0.2402, Connecticut at 0.2106, Massachusetts at 0.2090, and California at 0.1996 will require significantly more power costs than the national average.
+(Source: U.S. Energy Information Administration, July 2019, Electric Power Monthly)1

 High-Flow Oxygen Concentrator Power Usage Comparison